thoth-tech/doubtfire-astro/src/content/docs/frontend/tutor-times/tutor-times-requirements.md

 ### 1.1 Purpose

-The purpose of this document is to outline the requirements for the frontend development of the **"Tutor Times"** feature.
-This feature will enable tutors to track the time spent on providing feedback to students.
+The purpose of this document is to outline the frontend requirements for the **"Tutor Times"** feature.
+This feature will allow tutors and admins to access marking session data, monitor progress, and generate reports via the frontend interface.

 ### 1.2 Scope

-The scope of this document covers the functional and non-functional requirements for the frontend implementation of the **"Tutor Times"** feature.
+This document covers the functional and non-functional requirements for the frontend design, including interaction with the backend API for data retrieval.
+It focuses on the tutor session view and admin analytics dashboard.

 ### 1.3 Intended Audience

-This document is intended for frontend developers and the development team responsible for implementing the **"Tutor Times"** feature.
+This document is intended for frontend developers, designers, and stakeholders responsible for implementing and reviewing the **"Tutor Times"** frontend feature.

 ---

 ## 2. Functional Requirements

-### 2.1 Marking Time Page
+### 2.1 Tutor Session View
-A dedicated page displays time data for tutors.
-Tutors can view time spent on:
+- Display a list of recent marking sessions for the logged-in tutor.
+- Show:
+  - Session start and end times
+  - Duration of each session
-- Each unit they’re assigned to.
+  - Associated unit and project
-- Each task within those units.

-Admins can view all tutors' marking time by task and unit.

-### 2.2 User Interface
+### 2.2 Admin Analytics Dashboard
+- Allow admins to:
+  - View marking sessions of all tutors
+  - Filter sessions by tutor, unit, project, or date range
+  - See aggregate marking time statistics

+### 2.3 API Integration
+- Integrate with existing backend APIs to retrieve session data for tutors and admins.
+- API endpoints must be called securely and reliably to fetch marking time records.
+- Ensure data is displayed in real-time or as close to real-time as possible.

+### 2.4 UI Requirements
-- Design an intuitive and user-friendly interface for the Tutor's Marking Page.
+- Create a user-friendly, intuitive interface for both the Tutor Session View and Admin Analytics Dashboard.
-- Ensure responsive design for various screen sizes and devices.
+- Design responsive layouts to ensure functionality on different screen sizes (desktop, tablet, mobile).

-### 2.3 Timer/Stopwatch Feature
-- The timer automatically starts when a tutor begins marking a task.
-- The timer pauses if the system detects inactivity for more than 10 minutes.
-- Timer automatically resumes once activity is detected again.
-- Ensure accuracy in time tracking and seamless integration with the backend.

-### 2.4 Inactivity Detection
-A tutor is considered "inactive" if:
-- There are no mouse movements, keypresses, or scrolling for 10 minutes.

-### 2.5 Notification System

-- Implement a notification system to alert tutors when they reach specific time milestones (e.g., every 5 minutes or at a configurable threshold).
+- Use charts, tables, and filters to present data clearly.
+- Include pagination and sorting features where applicable.

 ---

 ## 3. Non-Functional Requirements

 ### 3.1 Performance

-- Ensure that the Marking Page loads quickly.
-- Minimize any performance impact on the overall application.
+- Pages displaying session data should load within 300ms.
+- Ensure smooth interactions and updates even with large datasets.

 ### 3.2 Usability

-- The user interface should be intuitive and easy to use for tutors.
+- The user interface should be easy to use and visually clear for both tutors and admins.
-- Ensure that the feature is accessible to all users.
+- Ensure accessibility and user-friendly design for diverse audiences.

 ### 3.3 Compatibility

-- Ensure compatibility with modern web browsers (e.g., Chrome, Firefox, Safari).
+- Ensure compatibility with modern web browsers such as Chrome, Firefox, Safari, and Edge.
-- Verify cross-browser compatibility and address any compatibility issues.
+- Make sure the frontend is fully functional across desktop and mobile browsers.

 ### 3.4 Security

-- Implement necessary security measures to protect user data and prevent unauthorized access to marking time records.
+- Secure the session data with appropriate authentication and authorization mechanisms.
+- Implement role-based access control (RBAC) to ensure that only authorized users can view specific data.

 ---